News aggregator: Function

 Aggregation technology often consolidates (sometimes syndicated) web content into one page that can show only the new or updated information from many sites.
 Aggregators reduce the time and effort needed to regularly check websites for updates, creating a unique information space or personal newspaper.
 Once subscribed to a feed, an aggregator is able to check for new content at user-determined intervals and retrieve the update.
-The content is sometimes described as being pulled to the subscriber, as opposed to pushed with email or IM.
+The content is sometimes described as being pulled to the subscriber, as opposed to pushed with email or instant messaging.
 Unlike recipients of some push information, the aggregator user can easily unsubscribe from a feed.
 The feeds are often in the RSS or Atom formats which use Extensible Markup Language (XML) to structure pieces of information to be aggregated in a feed reader that displays the information in a user-friendly interface.

 Before subscribing to a feed, users have to install either "feed reader" or "news aggregator" applications in order to read it.
 The aggregator provides a consolidated view of the content in one browser display or desktop application.
 "Desktop applications offer the advantages of a potentially richer user interface and of being able to provide some content even when the computer is not connected to the Internet.
 Web-based feed readers offer the great convenience of allowing users to access up-to-date feeds from any Internet-connected computer."
 Although some applications will have an automated process to subscribe to a news feed, the basic way to subscribe is by simply clicking on the web feed icon and/or text link.
 Aggregation features are frequently built into web portal sites, in the web browsers themselves, in email applications, or in application software designed specifically for reading feeds.

 Aggregators with podcasting capabilities can automatically download media files, such as MP3 recordings.
 In some cases, these can be automatically loaded onto portable media players (like iPods) when they are connected to the end-users computer.
 By 2011, so-called RSS narrators appeared, which aggregated text-only news feeds, and converted them into audio recordings for offline listening.
 The syndicated contents an aggregator will retrieve and interpret is usually supplied in the form of RSS or other XML-formatted data, such as RDF/XML or Atom.